akrasuski1/halb-cpu/components.md

 In short, they are prone to data race - say we want to make a T flip flop from D by connecting negative output to the input.
 Then, when output switches, input immediately changes too, possibly violating hold times constraints.
-I think this issue persists even in proposed master-slave flip-flop though (perhaps to a lesser degree).
+I think this issue persists even in proposed master-slave flip-flop though (unless the two clocks are separated by a margin).
 I simulated shift register using this flip-flop in LTspice (.asc file in ltspice directory), and it seems to work excellent.
 In fact, I checked how short of a hold time is required, and from simulation it looks like less than 1ns.
 Perhaps simulation idealizes it a bit, but still, the propagation delays will likely make the hold time long enough.
 I tried